inmanta/quickstart-docker/README.md

 `inmanta -vvv  export -d`

-6. If everything deployed correctly, the drupal based website should be reachable on `127.0.0.1:8080`
+6. When deployment is complete, the drupal website is now reachable on `127.0.0.1:8080`